 Studies find that high intakes of crucifers confer a reduced risk of bladder, colon, lung and other cancers.
 Also, lab research suggests that their phytochemicals help stop cancer initiation and slow its progression.
-E.g., sulforaphane, an isothiocyanate found at high levels in broccoli, boosts production of enzymes that detoxify carcinogens, while inhibiting other enzymes that activate carcinogens.
-Indoles may alter hormone activity, possibly lowering the risk of hormone-dependent cancers, such as breast and prostate.
+For example, sulforaphane, a chemical that's abundant in broccoli, boosts production of enzymes that detoxify carcinogens, while inhibiting other enzymes that activate carcinogens.
 Crucifers may also protect against lung and heart disease and boost an aging immune system.

 Ounce for ounce, the florets (or tender buds) have more beta carotene and, according to a 2006 study, nearly twice as much sulforaphane.
 The stalks, on the other hand, have more fiber.
 All parts of broccoli—even the leaves—are worth eating.
 Look for fresh broccoli with tight florets that are dark green or purplish (not yellowing).